-- (b) Except where service and/or filing of an original paper document is expressly required by these rules, all pleadings, motions, notices and other instruments in an Electronically Filed Case must be formatted, served and filed as specified in the requirements and procedures of Rule 1:17; provided, however, that when any document listed below is filed in the case, the filing party must notify the clerk of court that the original document will be retained. - (1) Any pleading or affidavit required by statute or rule to be sworn, verified or certified as provided in Rule 1:17(e)(5). - (2) Any check or other negotiable instrument. - (3).
+- (a) Any criminal proceeding may be designated as an Electronically Filed Case upon consent of the Commonwealth and all defendants in the case. - (b) Except where service and/or filing of an original paper document is expressly required by these rules, all pleadings, motions, notices and other instruments in an Electronically Filed Case shallmust be formatted, served and filed as specified in the requirements and procedures of Rule 1:17; provided, however, that when any document listed below is filed in the case, the filing party shallmust notify the clerk of court that the original document mustwill be retained - (1) Any pleading or affidavit required by statute or rule to be sworn, verified or certified as provided in Rule 1:17(e)(5). - (2) Any check or other negotiable instrument. - (3).
 Any handwritten statement, waiver, or consent by a defendant or witness in a criminal proceeding. - (4) Any form signed by a defendant in a criminal proceeding, including any typed statements or a guilty plea form. - (5) Any document that cannot be converted into an electronic document in such a way as to produce a clear and readable image.